 rise within a few months of an obscure administrator avoiding battle in

 Missouri to army command under Sherman to be explained?
-See my article Schofield vs. Stanley for the answer to this
+See my article Schofield vs. Stanley for an answer to this

 question.
 Later during